MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 IID independently and identically distributed.
 Rethinking:
-Each height is assumed to be uncorrelated with the other heights, knowing one height tells you nothing about the other heights etc. *The i.i.d. assumption is about how the golem represents its uncertainty.
+Each height is assumed to be uncorrelated with the other heights, knowing one height tells you nothing about the other heights etc. *The i.i.d. assumption is about how the Golem represents its uncertainty.
 It is an epistemological assumption.
 It is not a physical assumption about the world, an ontological one, unless you insist that it is.
 E. T.
 Jaynes (1922–1998) called this the mind projection fallacy, the mistake